-The Company's estimated effective tax rate as of March 31, 2018 was 0%, which differs from the statutory tax rate in effect following the Tax Cuts and Jobs Act of 2017 ("the Tax Act") becoming effective due to the Company recording a full valuation allowance.
+The Company's effective tax rate as of March 31, 2019 was 0%, which differs from the statutory tax rate in effect due to the Company recording a full valuation allowance.

 The Company recognizes the tax benefit from an uncertain tax position only if it is more likely than not to be sustained upon examination based on the technical merits of the position as well as consideration of the available facts and circumstances.
 When uncertain tax positions exist, the Company recognizes the tax benefit of tax positions to the extent that the benefit will more likely than not be realized.
-As of March 31, 2018, the Company does not believe any material uncertain tax positions are present.
+As of March 31, 2019, the Company does not believe any material uncertain tax positions are present.
 In the event the Company determines that accrual of interest or penalties are necessary in the future, the amount will be presented as a component of income tax expense.